...

 Regular Household Tasks

-This category typically includes dusting, vacuuming, mopping, kitchen cleaning (countertops, sinks, exteriors of appliances), bathroom cleaning (toilets, showers, sinks), and general tidying up.
+The basics: dusting, vacuuming, mopping, kitchen cleaning (countertops, sinks, appliance exteriors), bathroom cleaning (toilets, showers, sinks), and general tidying.
+This is the regular upkeep that keeps your home liveable.

 Deep Cleaning Services